21 schoolgirls taken to hospitals after Kansas bus overturns

-Kansas City, Kan., Aug 21 (Reuters) - Twenty-one sixth-grade girls were taken to Kansas City area hospitals with non-life threatening injuries on Wednesday after a bus taking them on a camping trip overturned, authorities said.
+Kansas City, Kansas (Reuters) - Twenty-one sixth-grade girls were taken to Kansas City area hospitals with non-life threatening injuries on Wednesday after a bus taking them on a camping trip overturned, authorities said.

 The bus veered off a highway and flipped in Wyandotte County, Kansas, said trooper Howard Dickinson of the Kansas Highway Patrol.
 The bus ended up perpendicular to the road, its rear end in a ditch, television video showed.